How to Process Emotions & Feel Better – 4 Easy Steps

 This step is the first step in knowing how to process your emotions.
 It seems easy but really it’s the hardest step.
 That’s because it’s easier to stay stuck in the old familiar patterns.
 It takes effort to notice and then be willing to do something about it in that moment.
 To stop and shift the energy so that you can start the process of self-awareness and learning how to process your emotions.
 Simply by developing the art of noticing you now have a choice to take it to the next step.

 Once you take notice, proceed to the second N, which is to Name it.
-If you get this far you’re well on your way of knowing how to process emotions when you’re upset.
+If you get this far you’re well on your way of managing emotions that come up when you’re upset.
 It’s a turning point.
 You’re letting go of the old destructive pattern and turning inward by naming your uncomfortable feeling.

 Categories of Feelings